 To help you understand the strengths of each particular EV model, Zap-Map has created a number of EV charging guides for the UK’s best selling electric vehicles.
 These guides cover all aspects of charging an EV, and include models from the likes of Audi, BMW, Jaguar, Hyundai, Kia, Mercedes Benz, Nissan, Renault, Tesla, and Volkswagen.

 Although electric cars dominate headlines when talking about plug-in vehicles, electric motorcycles are available and set to prove an important element of an electrified vehicle choice.
-More efficient – thanks to being smaller and lighter – than cars, electric motorcycles will appeal to a great number of riders.
+More efficient than cars – thanks to being smaller and lighter – electric motorcycles will appeal to a great number of riders.

 Having added a selection of the UK’s most popular electric motorcycles to Zap-Map’s vehicle filters on the apps and desktop map, we’ve also put together a short guide for those interested in riding an electric motorcycle.